boundtotheearth/tp/docs/UserGuide.md

 You can undo this operation while Momentum remains open.
 However, you will not be able to undo this once you close Momentum.

-Please be careful when using this command, as you may loose large amounts of your data.
+Please be careful when using this command, as you may lose large amounts of your data.

 </div>